eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 > At this stage, you are logged into daint, but still on a login node and not a compute node.

-You can reach your home folder upon typing `$HOME`, and your scratch space upon typing `$SCRATCH`.
+You can reach your home folder upon typing `cd $HOME`, and your scratch space upon typing `cd $SCRATCH`.
 Always make sure to run and save files from scratch folder.

 \note{To make things easier, you can create a soft link from your `$HOME` pointing to `$SCRATCH` as this will also be useful in a JupyterLab setting
 ```sh